department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 ## Research Questions
 1. What are Veterans' expectations of income eligibility for VA health care? (ask before showing app)
+     1. **Half of the participants (4 of 8) hadn't heard anything about income eligibility for VA health care**.
+One of these participants assumed that income wasn't relevant because her husband receives VA health care with his service-connected disability (and so probably not subject to income limits).
-1. Where do Veterans expect to find this app? (i.e., Costs of Care page, Eligibility page, etc.)
+3. Where do Veterans expect to find this app? (i.e., Costs of Care page, Eligibility page, etc.)
-1. Do Veterans understand the questions in the app?
+4. Do Veterans understand the questions in the app?
 Is anything unclear or confusing?
-1. Do Veterans find a summary page helpful for verifying the information entered?
+5. Do Veterans find a summary page helpful for verifying the information entered?
-1. Do Veterans understand the income limits presented in the app results page?
+6. Do Veterans understand the income limits presented in the app results page?
 Is anything unclear or confusing?
-1. Do Veterans understand the relevant year of income for their eligibility?
+7. Do Veterans understand the relevant year of income for their eligibility?
-1. Do Veterans understand the health care benefits shown in the app results page?
+8. Do Veterans understand the health care benefits shown in the app results page?
 Is anything unclear or confusing?
-1. How far do Veterans scroll down the app results page?
+9. How far do Veterans scroll down the app results page?
-1. Do Veterans understand deductions and how that affects their income?
+10. Do Veterans understand deductions and how that affects their income?
 (Did they see the details about this?)
-1. After seeing the information presented in the app results page, what do Veterans want to do next?
+11. After seeing the information presented in the app results page, what do Veterans want to do next?
-1. Do Veterans understand that they can use this to find the income limits for a previous year (not 2023)?
+12. Do Veterans understand that they can use this to find the income limits for a previous year (not 2023)?
 Reaction to it not being part of the flow?

 ## Methodology